the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `gas` - transactions with higher gas price have higher priority to be included in a block;

-`hard fork` - [investopedia](https://www.investopedia.com/terms/h/hard-fork.asp) - a radical change to a network's protocol that makes previously invalid blocks and transactions valid, or vice-versa.
+`hard fork` - [investopedia](https://www.investopedia.com/terms/h/hard-fork.asp) - "To fork or not to fork? - a radical change to a network's protocol that makes previously invalid blocks and transactions valid, or vice-versa.
 A hard fork requires all nodes or users to upgrade to the latest version of the protocol software; twitter [status](https://twitter.com/christine_dkim/status/1651999278997417998?s=20)

 `The Howey Test` - refers to the U.S. Supreme Court [case](https://www.investopedia.com/terms/h/howey-test.asp) for determining whether a transaction qualifies as an "investment contract," and therefore would be considered a security; (per Infinite Machine Chp.
 White-Shoe Lawyers) Ether presale was classified as a utility, a function of ethereum and therefore not a security; manner distribution of a product and not as a speculative investment; essentially a utility token